yessikanatalia/doctoral_thesis/README.md

 # doctoral_thesis
-This repository contains R codes to replicate some results in my doctoral thesis.
+This repository contains R code used to replicate some of the results presented in my doctoral thesis (available at https://documentserver.uhasselt.be/handle/1942/49276?mode=full).